sudhamjayanthi/discord-contract-events-webhook/README.md

-# discord-contract-events-webhook
+# contract-events-to-discord

-wip - to be generalised, currently built for [fweb3](https://fweb3.xyz)
+a lil' tool to listen for smart contract events and trigger discord webhook, built for [fweb3](https://fweb3.xyz)

+### note:
+- you can also extend the support for slack, see [this](https://github.com/ayshptk/msngr)
+- this code is being used and has been integrated [here](https://github.com/richychn/fweb3-discord-bot/)